GGEMS/ggems/doc/source/sources.rst

     .. c:var:: aperture

-        Aperture in radian of the X-ray CT source.
+        Aperture of the X-ray CT source in radians.

 ------------